mk12/sicp/notes/text.md

 #### Newton's method

-The square-root procedure we did earlier was a special case of Newton's method.
+The square-root procedure we wrote earlier was a special case of _Newton's method_.
 Given a function $f(x)$, the solution to $f(x) = 0$ is given by the fixed point of

 $$x ↦ x - \frac{f(x)}{f'(x)}.$$

 Newton's method converges very quickly---much faster than the half-interval method in favorable cases.
 We need a procedure to transform a function into its derivative (a new procedure).
-We can use a small dx for this:
+We can use a small $dx$ for this:

 $$f'(x) = \frac{f(x+dx) - f(x)}{dx}.$$